abonello/project-1/README.md

 The repository of this project is at [**github repository**](https://github.com/abonello/project-1),
 and it is deployed as a github page [**here**](https://abonello.github.io/project-1/).

-I am also deploying this website as my [live site](anthonybonello.co.uk).
+I am also deploying this website as my [live site](http://www.anthonybonello.co.uk).
 This will eventually differ from the project I am submitting for this course.

 ## CREDITS
 * [Back to top](#milestone-project-1---my-website-as-a-musician)

 ### Code from other sources
-Apart from the code from Bootstrap, I am using code provided by soundcloud and youtube to access the material on these sites.
+Apart from some code based on examples in Bootstrap, I am using code provided by soundcloud and youtube to access the material on these sites.
 The code for scrolling is adapted from various tutorials.
 I have modified it and used it before in various projects.
 It is heavily documented on youtube and elsewhere.
 [colorzilla](http://colorzilla.com/gradient-editor) to create background gradients.